Tightness of Liouville first passage percolation for $\gamma \in (0,2)$: Russo-Seymour-Welsh estimates

+\end{Cor} We point out that the constants $C$ in \eqref{eq:LowQuantilesPsi} and \eqref{eq:HighQuantilesPsi} are not equal to those in \eqref{eq:LowQuantilesPhi} and \eqref{eq:HighQuantilesPhi}.
+The remaining parts of the section will only deal with approximations associated with $\phi$ so we will omit this dependence in the various observables.

-\begin{Cor}[RSW estimates for $\psi_{\delta}$] Under the same assumptions, we have: \end{Cor} We describe below the main lines of the argument.
+We describe below the main lines of the argument.
 Consider $R_{a,b}$ and $R_{a',b'}$, two rectangles with respective side lengths $(a,b)$ and $(a',b')$ satisfying $\frac{a}{b} < 1 < \frac{a'}{b'}$.
 Suppose that we could take a conformal map $F : R_{a,b} \to R_{a',b'}$ mapping the long left and right sides of $R_{a,b}$ to the short left and right sides of $R_{a',b'}$.
 (This is not in fact possible since there are only three degrees of freedom in the choice of a conformal map, but for the sake of illustration we will consider this idealized setting first.)
 Then the proof goes as follows.

 Take a geodesic $\tilde{\pi}$ for $\tilde{\phi}_{0,n}$ for the left-right crossing of $R_{a,b}$.
-Then, using the coupling \eqref{eq:Decompo}, we have:
+Then, using the coupling \eqref{eq:Decompo}, we have

-It is essential that $\tilde{\pi}$ is $\tilde{\phi}_{0,n}$ measurable and $\tilde{\phi}_{0,n}$ is independent of $\delta \phi_h$.
+It is essential that $\tilde{\pi}$ is $\tilde{\phi}_{0,n}$ measurable and $\tilde{\phi}_{0,n}$ is independent of $\delta \phi_{\mathrm{H}}$.
 Then, we can use the following lemma.